lambdaclass/concrete/paper/main.typ

       #v(0.5em)
       #text(size: 10pt)[Federico Carrone]
       #v(0.18em)
-      #text(size: 9pt, style: "italic")[Draft, March 2026]
+      #text(size: 9pt, style: "italic")[Draft, June 2026]
       #v(0.55em)
     ]

     #pad(x: 1.2em)[
       #text(size: 8.5pt)[
         #text(weight: "bold")[Abstract — ]
         Concrete is an experimental systems language centered on auditability.
 Authority is visible in function signatures, ownership and cleanup remain explicit, and pointer-level unsafety is isolated by explicit trusted boundaries.
 The language targets hosted systems programming without a garbage collector, virtual machine, or large hidden runtime.
 This paper presents the language model, compiler architecture, execution and standard-library direction, and evidence from real-program pressure testing.
-The main result is not ecosystem breadth; it is that a small language with visible authority and visible ownership can already carry parsers, interpreters, storage tools, integrity tooling, and networked programs while preserving a simpler audit story than abstraction-heavy alternatives.
+The main result is not ecosystem breadth; it is that a small language with visible authority and visible ownership can already carry parsers, interpreters, storage tools, integrity tooling, networked programs, and a source-tied HMAC-SHA256 proof while preserving a simpler audit story than abstraction-heavy alternatives.
       ]
     ]
     #v(0.35em)